makotohadou/titanic_survival_api/README.md

 The response is [1] for a positive result (survived) and [0] for a negative (not surived).

+The project also contains the file **serviceCaller.py** which is also used to make a request to the service.

 **All fields are mandatory**

 ## Installation